You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 If you want to run a side hustle, make money, or build your own business, then WordPress.org is definitely the top blogging software choice.

-But if you want to express yourself, create a fan website, or quickly make an online portfolio of your work, it may not be the best option for you.
+But it may not be the best option for you if you want to express yourself, create a fan website, or quickly create an online portfolio of your work.

 I’d recommend: